yhmtmt/aws/README.md

 # aws - Automatic Watch System
 ## Yohei Matsumoto.

-"aws" is  a concurrent processing midle designed for Autonomouse Watch System.
+"aws" is  a concurrent processing midleware designed for Autonomouse Watch System.

 aws is actually providing only the filter based concurrent processing model and the execution frame work.
 Many filters with various functions are defined in the system, the filters can be instantiated, connected and executed flexibly by shell script based command system.
 You can add new filters by inheriting filter base class, implementing initialization/destruction/processing methods and configuring input/output channels.